 - Operating in three “time zones” simultaneously.
 Wisely, they attend to the present, the past, and the future, operating with a view towards the near and long term.

-In my view, leadership is both a science and an art; it’s the finely-honed craft of effectively influencing others.
+Leadership is both a science and an art; it’s the finely-honed craft of influencing others.
 In these seven things that great leaders have in common, there’s a little from the art side, and a little from the science side.
 In life there are no guarantees, but when you put these seven things together, in my experience, you’re in a good position to practice and excel in leadership that really works.

 To learn more about what great leaders have in common, explore my personal leadership model, the ConantLeadership Flywheel.

 Or, join me at one of my upcoming boot camps where I’ll personally impart practical lessons you can put to work on Monday morning, both at the 2-day intensive kickstart session in Philadelphia PA, and in the year of personal mentorship and coaching with me that follows.
 Learn more.